 The headset detection block requires AVDD to be powered.
-The headset detection feature in the TLV320AIC3110 is achieved with very low power overhead, requiring less than 20 μ A of additional current from the AVDD supply.
+The headset detection feature in the TLV320DAC3101 is achieved with very low power overhead, requiring less than 20 μ A of additional current from the AVDD supply.

-5.5.4.8 Interrupts
+5.5.6 Interrupts

-Some specific events in the TLV320AIC3110, which may require host processor intervention, can be used to trigger interrupts to the host processor.
+Some specific events in the TLV320DAC3101 which may require host processor intervention, can be used to trigger interrupts to the host processor.
 This avoids polling the status-flag registers continuously.
-The TLV320AIC3110 has two defined interrupts, INT1 and INT2, that can be configured by programming page 0 / register 48 and page 0 / register 49.
+The TLV320DAC3101 has two defined interrupts, INT1 and INT2, that can be configured by programming page 0 / register 48 and page 0 / register 49.
 A user can configure interrupts INT1 and INT2 to be triggered by one or many events, such as:

 - Headset detection

 - Button press

 - DAC DRC signal exceeding threshold

-- Noise detected by AGC

 - Overcurrent condition in headphone drivers/speaker drivers

-- Data overflow in ADC and DAC processing blocks and filters
+- Data overflow in the DAC processing blocks and filters

-- DC measurement data available

-Each of these INT1 and INT2 interrupts can be routed to output pin GPIO1 or DOUT.
+Each of these INT1 and INT2 interrupts can be routed to pin GPIO1.
 These interrupt signals can either be configured as a single pulse or a series of pulses by programming page 0 / register 48, bit D0 and page 0 / register 49, bit D0.
 If the user configures the interrupts as a series of pulses, the events trigger the start of pulses that stop when the flag registers in page 0 / register 44, page 0 / register 45, and page 0 / register 50 are read by the user to determine the cause of the interrupt.

-5.5.5 Key-Click Functionality With Digital Sine-Wave Generator (PRB_P25)
+5.5.7 Key-Click Functionality With Digital Sine-Wave Generator (PRB_P25)

-A special algorithm has been included in digital signal-processing block PRB_P25 for generating a digital sine-wave signal that is sent to the DAC.
+A special algorithm has been included in the digital signal processing block PRB_P25 for generating a digital sine-wave signal that is sent to the DAC.
 The digital sine-wave generator is also referred to as the beep generator in this document.

 This functionality is intended for generating key-click sounds or beeps for user feedback.
-The sine-wave generator is very flexible (see Table 5-36) and is completely register programmable.
+The sine-wave generator is very flexible (see Table 5-22) and is completely register programmable.
 Programming page 0 / register 71 through page 0 / register 79 (8 bits each) completely controls the functionality of this generator and allows for differentiating sounds.

 The two registers used for programming the 16-bit sine-wave coefficient are page 0 / register 76 and page 0 / register 77.
 The two registers used for programming the 16-bit cosine-wave coefficient are page 0 / register 78 and page 0 / register 79.
-This coefficient resolution allows virtually any frequency of sine wave in the audio band to be generated, up to $f_S/2$.
+This coefficient resolution allows virtually any frequency of sine wave in the audio band to be generated, up to $f{\rm S}/2$.

-The three registers used to control the length of the sine-burst waveform are page 0 / register 73, page 0 / register 74, and page 0 / register 75.
+The three registers used to control the length of the sine-burst waveform are page 0 / register 73 through page 0 / register 75.
 The resolution (bit) in the registers of the sine-burst length is one sample time, so this allows great control on the overall time of the sine-burst waveform.
 This 24-bit length timer supports 16,777,215 sample times.
 (For example, if f_S is set at 48 kHz, and the register value equals 96,000d (01 7700h), then the sine burst lasts exactly 2 seconds.)
 The default settings for the tone generator, based on using a sample rate of 48 kHz, are 1-kHz (approximately) sine wave, with a sine-burst length of five cycles (5 ms).